- Home

 During class there will be serene music playing.
 The class usually starts with warm-up exercises.
 You will be shown different moves and assisted to perform them.
 The instructor may use names to describe the poses, for example, “white crane spreads its wings”.

-The movements are simple to start with, then become progressively harder, with many parts of the body needing to move to achieve the pose.
+Movements start out simple and gradually get harder, with many parts of the body needing to move to achieve the pose.
 The class ends with cooling down and relaxation.

 What is the evidence?

-Studies have shown that tai chi improves quality of life, balance, agility, flexibility and muscle tone in cancer survivors.
-It may also help reduce fatigue, anxiety, depression and stress.
+Studies have shown that tai chi can improve quality of life, balance, agility, flexibility and muscle tone in cancer survivors.
+While there is less certainty, some studies suggest that tai chi may also help reduce fatigue, anxiety, depression and stress.

 → READ MORE: Western herbal medicine